Agoric/documentation/CONTRIBUTING.md

 overall grouping, such as Zoe docs or Getting Started docs, VuePress adds a specified sidebar menu of other docs in that grouping.
 This section describes how to edit the top menubar and sidebar menus.

-**Note**: We do not know how to specify which sidebar menu to display based on how a user got to a particular doc.
+**Note**: We do not know how to specify which sidebar menu to display if a document is in multiple groups.
 While a doc can be in more than one sidebar menu, it can only display one fixed sidebar menu.

 For example, "Introduction to Zoe" appears in two sidebar menus.
 One for Zoe docs, and one for Getting Started docs.
 So if you're viewing either a Zoe API doc or the "Before Starting an Agoric Project" doc in Getting Started, you'll see "Introduction to Zoe" as an item in both of the two different sidebar menus.

-But if you're viewing "Introduction to Zoe", you'll always see the Getting Started sidebar menu.
+But if you're viewing "Introduction to Zoe" itself, you'll always see the Getting Started sidebar menu.
 There's no way to have it sometimes (appropriately) display the Zoe sidebar menu instead.

 ### Configuration and navigation